 Confidence versus arrogance: Strike the right balance in your interview.

-If you've been invited to an interview, you've already impressed the recruiter with the skills, experience and qualifications on your CV.
+If you've been invited to a job interview, you've already impressed the recruiter or hiring manager with the skills, experience and qualifications on your CV.
 Now, you have a chance to show that your personality is the right fit for the company too.

-Confidence was identified as the second most desirable trait, but arrogance was the biggest turnoff.
+Confidence was identified as the second most desirable trait during the job search, but arrogance was the biggest turnoff.
 With such a fine line between the two, you have to be thoughtful of how you present yourself.
-The interview is your only chance to make a positive first impression, so how can you make sure that you strike the right balance?
+The job interview is your only chance to make a positive first impression, so how can you make sure that you strike the right balance?

 Show, rather than tell